apache/flink/docs/monitoring/metrics.zh.md

     <tr>
       <th rowspan="2">Task</th>
       <td>checkpointAlignmentTime</td>
-      <td>The time in nanoseconds that the last barrier alignment took to complete, or how long the current alignment has taken so far (in nanoseconds).</td>
+      <td>The time in nanoseconds that the last barrier alignment took to complete, or how long the current alignment has taken so far (in nanoseconds).
+This is the time between receiving first and the last checkpoint barrier.
+You can find more information in the [Monitoring State and Checkpoints section]({{ site.baseurl }}/ops/state/large_state_tuning.html#monitoring-state-and-checkpoints)</td>
       <td>Gauge</td>
     </tr>
     <tr>